swcarpentry/matlab-novice-inflammation/episodes/05-func.md

 >
 > 1. Run `help linspace` to see how to use `linspace` to generate
 >    regularly-spaced values.
 Use arrays like this to test your `rescale` function.
->
-> 1. Write a function `run_analysis` that accepts a filename
->    as parameter, and displays the three graphs produced in the
->    previous lesson, i.e., `run_analysis('inflammation-01.csv')`
->    should produce the corresponding graphs for the first
->    data set.
-Be sure to give your function help text.
 {: .challenge}

 We have now solved our original problem: we can analyze